A Legacy That Lives. A Fight That Matters.

 Though most ALS cases are considered sporadic (appearing without known family history), growing research has identified potential triggers and risk factors, including:

 Veterans are twice as likely to develop ALS compared to the general population.
-Exposure to chemicals, head injuries, extreme physical exertion, and environmental toxins are possible contributors.
+Exposure to chemicals, head injuries, extreme physical exertion and environmental toxins are possible contributors.
 All military branches and conflicts, including post-9/11 veterans, show elevated rates.

 Studies show a possible link between repeated concussions or severe head injuries and later development of ALS.
 This includes athletes and individuals with a history of traumatic brain injury (TBI).